LINC: Teletype output

-Printed output on a Teletype Model 33 ASR was controlled by a single pole relay.
-A subroutine would convert the LINC character codes into ASCII and use timing loops to toggle the relay on and off, generating the correct 8-bit output to control the Teletype printer.
+Printed output on a Teletype Model 33 ASR was controlled by toggling a single bit in the relay register.
+A subroutine converted LINC character codes into ASCII and use timing loops to toggle the relay register bit on and off, generating the correct 8-bit output at 110 baud to control the Teletype printer.

 Laboratory interface

 The LINC connector module included bays for two plug-in chassis allowing custom interfacing to experimental setups.
 Analog-to-digital and digital-to-analog converters were built into the computer and each could be accessed by a single machine instruction.
 Six relays were also available.

 Variants

 In addition to the original "classic" LINC, slight programming variations occurred when using the micro-LINC (μ-LINC) (1965), micro-LINC 300 (μ-LINC 300) (1968) (integrated circuit [MECL] versions), and LINC-8.
 There were variations in the input/output equipment, access to memory.
 Later models had a faster clock speed.